 Hong Kong, covering an area of 1,104 sq. km, is an autonomous Chinese territory and one of the world’s major financial centers.
-It consistently ranks as one of most open and competitive economies of the world.
+It consistently ranks as one of the most open and competitive economies in the world.

 Hong Kong’s tertiary sector-focused economy is supported by independent judiciary system and simple taxation.
-Trade is important to the economy, and the combined value of exports and imports equals 400% of GDP.
+Trade is important to the economy.
+The combined value of exports and imports equals 375% of GDP.
 An efficient regulatory framework protects business freedom and transparency in rules for setting up business encourages entrepreneurship.
 The overall environment promotes formation and operation of businesses.

-Employment can either be oral or written.
+Employment contracts can either be verbal or written.
 If in writing, employers are required to provide a copy of the employment contract to employees.
 In case the contract is not in writing, employers must inform employees of the following terms prior to the start of employment:

 - Wage period

 - Length of notice required for termination, and

 - If the employee is entitled to a year-end bonus, the amount of the bonus and the payment period

 Hong Kong law doesn’t have provisions of outlining work hours limits, and neither requires employers to provide rest periods, though the Labor Department’ Guide on Rest Breaks encourages employers to give breaks to employees.
 The guide mentions that employers, under the Occupational and Health Ordinance, must take steps to ensure the safety and health of employees at work.
 Employees can take at least 1 day off in a week, and it can be scheduled according to the employer’s convenience.
 Rest days can be with or without pay as agreed to by employers and employees.